 Set a precedent for maintaining the rules of your lease.
 Work with tenants to identify areas of the lease they’re skirting and try to approach minor issues with tact and understanding.
-Really, an inspection is a form of asset maintenance, not a penalty for tenants.
+An inspection is a form of asset maintenance, not a penalty for tenants.
 Here’s what you should be looking for:

-· Stave off illegal activity: If you’re concerned about your tenants engaging in illegal activity—like drug use or propagation—regularly inspect your residential units.
+If you’re concerned about your tenants engaging in illegal activity—like drug use or propagation—regularly inspect your residential units.
 You can keep a sharp eye out for any areas used to grow drugs, or look for paraphernalia.
 If you ever suspect a tenant is engaged in illegal activity at your residence, consider consulting with the local or provincial police force as soon as possible.

 Types of rental inspections

-Performing an inspection at least once monthly doesn’t mean you or your property management team actually have to enter the property.
+Performing an inspection at least once monthly doesn’t mean you or your property management team have to enter the property.
 The most common and important types of inspections on a monthly, quarterly and annual basis include:

-· Safety and cleanliness inspections: On a quarterly basis, plan to perform a safety and cleanliness inspection.
+Quarterly, plan to perform a safety and cleanliness inspection.
 You’ll have to provide your tenant with notice before conducting this type of inspection.
 You’ll enter the unit, and check the status of the smoke and carbon monoxide detectors, and examine the property for potential lease violations.

-· Move-out inspections: During a tenant’s move-out process, perform a move-out inspection with them.
+During a tenant’s move-out process, perform a move-out inspection with them.
 During the move-out inspection, you’ll walk through the building together and identify areas requiring repair because of damage caused by their tenancy.
 You shouldn’t tell them how much the repair will cost at this point—you simply have to demonstrate areas of damage.

 While you obviously won’t be performing move-in and move-out inspections more than once during a resident’s tenancy, plan on performing a safety and cleanliness inspection at least once a quarter, and perform drive-by inspections once each month.
 Because it’s not necessary to provide notice before conducting a drive-by inspection, you can easily perform them more frequently if you suspect a tenant is violating their lease terms or engaging in illegal activity.